You Are What You Annotate: Towards Better Models through Annotator Representations: Methods

 \section{Methods}

-We propose two embeddings, annotator embedding (\Ea), and annotation embedding (\En), together with two learnable matrices ($\alpha_\mathbf{a}$, $\alpha_\mathbf{n}$) associated with each.
+To explicitly account for annotation idiosyncrasies, we propose to create representations for both annotators and annotations.
+We create two embeddings, annotator embeddings (\Ea), and annotation embeddings (\En), associated with two learnable matrices ($\alpha_\mathbf{a}$, $\alpha_\mathbf{n}$), respectively as shown in \Cref{fig: concept-diagram}.
 For the annotator embeddings, we assign each annotator a unique embedding that represents their individual annotating preferences.
 For the annotation embeddings, we first assign embeddings to each label in the dataset.
 We then take the average embedding of the labels annotated by an annotator on other examples as their annotation embedding.
-The intuition is that an annotator's labels on other examples can be viewed as a proxy of their mental states or annotation tendencies when they annotate the current example.
+The intuition is that an annotator's labels on other examples can be viewed as a proxy of their annotation tendencies when they annotate the current example.
 We describe the two embedding methods in detail below.